-Mrs. Ana San Vicente Landaida, as representative, in the name and on behalf of TEKNIA MANUFACTURING GROUP, S.L.U. ("Teknia" or the "Issuer", and jointly with the entities of the Issuer's group, the "Group"), is responsible for the entire content of this Base Information Memorandum (Documento Base Informativo de Incorporación) (the "Information Memorandum").
+Mrs. Ana San Vicente Landaida, as representative, in the name and on behalf of TEKNIA MANUFACTURING GROUP, S.L.U., is responsible for the entire content of this Information Memorandum (Documento Base Informativo de Incorporación).

 Mrs. Ana San Vicente Landaida hereby declares that the information contained in this Information Memorandum is, to the best of his knowledge and after executing the reasonable diligence to ensure that it is as stated, compliant with the facts and does not suffer from any omission that could affect the content.